-Educat tion Level of P articipating St udents Contract Secondary Associate Baccalaureate Post Training 11.
-Total number of locations where the ATE-supported Baccalaureate programs were offered 12.
-Total number of individual students who took at least 1 course in 1 of your ATE-supported programs (if a student took more than 1 course, count that person only once)
+Educat Education Level of Participating Students

+Secondary Training

+11. Total number of

+locations where the

+ATE-supported

+programs were offered

+12. Total number of

+individual students

+who took at least 1

+course in 1 of your

+ATE-supported

+programs (if a student

+took more than 1

+course, count that

+person only once)